fridiculous/django-estimators/README.rst

 Django-Estimators
 =================

-Tidy Persistance and Retrieval for Machine Learning
+Tidy Persistence and Retrieval for Machine Learning

 Intro